By Gilly Carr

 On 26 April 1942, after several visits from Germans, Chapman was released from Romainville to join the German secret service, the Abwehr, leaving Faramus behind.
 The Germans told Chapman that they were not interested in his colleague.
 Chapman was taken to Le Bourget in France and trained in spying.
 He was given the alias of ‘Fritz’.
 During this period he worked with a group of other Germans.
 He was given very large sums of money, good food and unlimited alcohol from the Black Market, and accommodation in a chateau.

 It seems that Chapman was seduced by the lifestyle, money, freedom and adventure rather than Nazi ideology.
 After a long familiarity with prison life, the luxury lifestyle and adventure of a German spy was far preferable in his eyes.
 Our evidence for such a statement is this: Chapman’s first mission was to be parachuted into Britain to sabotage the De Havilland aircraft factory in Hatfield, for which he was to be paid 100,000 Reichmarks (£15,000 at that time).
 As soon as he arrived, on 16 December 1942, he handed himself over to the local police and asked to be put in contact with British Intelligence (corroborated by M15 documents).
-Although neither the Germans nor Chapman knew it at the time, M15 were expected his arrival in the UK as they had cracked the German secret codes.
+Although neither the Germans nor Chapman knew it at the time, M15 were expecting his arrival in the UK as they had cracked the German secret codes.

 Chapman offered to become a double agent in exchange for all pre-war charges against him to be dropped.
 This was accepted.
 The intelligence officer who interrogated him concluded that ‘In our opinion, Chapman should be used to the fullest extent … he genuinely means to work for the British against the Germans.
 By his courage and resourcefulness he is ideally fitted to be an agent.’
 Eddie Chapman thus became Agent Zigzag.